cobilab/cryfa/README.md

 ./cryfa -k pass.txt IN_FILE > OUT_FILE
 ```

-Note, the password must include at least 8 characters.
+Note that the password must include at least 8 characters.
 Although, employing this
 method is not recommended, but if you tend to use it, it would be a better
 practice to choose a "strong password".